theheraldproject/theheraldproject.github.io/payload/simple.md

 - Verification token (16 bytes) - The ClientID (16 bytes) of the other phone, encrypted using this phones local, ephemeral, private key (32 bytes) for the time period the outer envelope packet was generated in (allowing for local matching and verification)

+## Security analysis - CIA

+Below is a simple security summary.

+Confidentiality - No. The Contact ID can be intercepted in the clear by any Bluetooth device, allowing relay and replay attacks.
+Only the phone who generated the Contact ID will know who it belongs to.
+By rotating the Contact ID regularly (E.g. every 30 seconds) localised Bluetooth tracking can be reduced (E.g. adboard)

+Integrity - Yes.
+Only the sequence of TOTP codes for a particular phone can be processed by that phone for that time point.
+Data could not be manipulated or predicted such that an individual phone could be targeted.

+Availability - Maybe.
+Could be compromised by a brute for attack DDoS-ing the healthcare system using a fake network of pre-registered devices.
+Amplification attacks are possible in this approach.
+This can be somewhat mitigated by using a max number of notified contacts per ill person submission approach, but this doesn't prevent the creation of a fake network with, say, 5 notifications each.

+Non-repudiation - No. Neither the health authority nor receiving device are authenticated in this approach.
+The healthcare system and the transmitting phone also cannot verify that the person presenting the Contact ID is the one for whom it was initially transmitted to.